2013–14 Hong Kong FA Cup

-The 2013–14 Hong Kong FA Cup was the 39th edition of Hong Kong FA Cup.
+The 2013–14 Hong Kong FA Cup was the 40th edition of Hong Kong FA Cup.
 It was a knockout competition for all the teams of the 2013–14 Hong Kong First Division League.
-Unlike the previous season, the format will change back into a single-legged competition.
+Unlike the previous season, the format changed back into a single-legged competition.

-It will be the first time since the 2008–09 edition that lower divisions teams are involved in the competition.
-4 teams from the preliminary round will be qualified for the proper round.
+It was the first time since the 2008–09 edition that lower divisions teams were involved in the competition.
+4 teams from the preliminary round were qualified for the proper round.

-The winner will guarantee a place in the 2013–14 Hong Kong Season Play-off.
+The winner guaranteed a place in the 2013–14 Hong Kong season play-off.